 The Canyon is coated with thick, lush ferns where you will get to see seven different types of ferns, some of which are ancient species tracing back 325 million years.
 You may find some rare fauna if you are lucky, like the Pacific giant salamanders and northern red-legged frogs.

 Did you know that some scenes of Jurassic Park 2 were filmed here?
-So do not hesitate to add this fantastic place to your unique places to visit in California bucket list.

 This is one of the hidden gems of California.
 You often might not notice these beautiful and visually pleasing stairs spread across San Francisco city.